U.S. charges screaming, incoherent JetBlue pilot

 The incident also came just two weeks after a female flight attendant started ranting about a possible crash over the public address system of an American Airlines plane.
 She, too, was subdued by passengers and crew as the plane returned to the gate at Dallas-Fort Worth International Airport.

-(Additional reporting by Dan Whitcomb, Susan Heavey, Jim Forsyth; Editing by Cynthia Johnston and Cynthia Osterman)
+(Additional reporting by Dan Whitcomb, Susan Heavey, Jim Forsyth; Editing by Cynthia Johnston and Greg McCune)